rafi007akhtar/angular-tests/README.md

 As I was practising testing on [angular.io](https://angular.io), I took some notes on each section.

-> **Disclaimer.** I took these notes as I practised along the Angular docs, but these are not meant to summarise the said docs, nor they are supposed to act as a replacement.
+> **Disclaimer.** I took these notes as I practised along the Angular docs, but they are not meant to summarise the said docs, nor are they supposed to act as a replacement.
 I have tried to accredit Angular as much as I possibly could wherever I felt it was needed, both in these notes as well as the spec files; the headings and subheadings are linked to their respective pages in the official docs for this very reason.
 Furthermore, I do not claim these notes are accurate to the fullest extent, although I have tried to be as accurate as I could.
 If you find any mistakes, feel free to [open an issue](https://github.com/rafi007akhtar/angular-tests/issues) or [raise a PR](https://github.com/rafi007akhtar/angular-tests/pulls).

 ## [Intro :arrow_upper_right:](https://angular.io/guide/testing)